Life Changes: What if I Work After Retirement?

-Note: Should you become employed by a school district or BOCES, Section 217 of the RSSL requires your employer to report annually to the Retirement System all public retirees (including independent contractors and consultants) on their payroll during the previous calendar year.
+Note: Section 217 of the RSSL requires school districts and BOCES to report annually to the Retirement System all public retirees (including independent contractors and consultants) on their payroll during the previous calendar year.

 If you rejoin the Retirement System, your original membership will be reinstated and you will receive all service previously credited.
 This service will be considered in the calculation of any subsequent retirement benefit.
 You will not receive credit for post-retirement employment under Section 102 or Section 402.

 Your retirement benefits are an important part of a solid financial plan.
 They can help you and your beneficiaries achieve financial security in retirement or in the event of disability or death.
 Use these tips to help you understand your benefits and stay informed.

 - Connect with us on social media.

 - Sign up for E-News, our free email newsletter, for the latest retirement news and information dedicated to pre-retirement planning.